lucky-wolf/DW2-XL/README.md

   - Civilian Bases: 50
   - Dedicated Carriers: 50
   - All other ships: 25
-- All 3 sizes of hangar bays are available for all tech levels
+- All 3 sizes of hangar bays are available for all tech levels for all 3 lineages
-  - It is the designs themselves that limit what can be put where
+  - It is the hulls themselves that limit what can be put where
 - Redid component ion defenses for hangar bays to make them more more reasonable
 - Rebalanced hangar bay capacity and build/repair rates for all three lines of hangars (generic, Ackdarian, and Gizurean)
 - Fixed a few locations that were intended to give Improved Ground Combat but were not